6 Non-Opioid Ways to Manage Back Pain at Home

 At Kentuckiana Pain Specialists, patients have access to this full spectrum of care in one practice.
 Having an on-site ambulatory surgery center means that when interventional procedures are needed, patients can receive them without the delays and higher costs associated with hospital settings.

-When to See a Pain Management Specialist
+Is It Time to See a Pain Management Specialist?

 Consider consulting a pain management specialist if: